|

 /

-If the materialized view site has a constant connection to its
+If the materialized view site has a constant

-demand, which pushes changes to the master site.
+refresh on demand, which pushes changes to the master site.

 CONNECT mviewadmin/mviewadmin@REP1.WORLD